dingjiansw101/AerialDetection/README.md

 ## Benchmark and model zoo

-We provide a large set of baseline results and trained models available in the [Model zoo](MODEL_ZOO.md).
+- Results are available in the [Model zoo](MODEL_ZOO.md).
-You can find the detailed configs in configs/DOTA.
+- You can find the detailed configs in configs/DOTA.
+- The trained models are available at [Google Drive](https://drive.google.com/drive/folders/1IsVLm7Yrwo18jcx0XjnCzFQQaf1WQEv8?usp=sharing) or [Baidu Drive](https://pan.baidu.com/s/1aPeoPaQ0BJTuCsGt_DrdmQ).
 ## Installation